 Welcome to Nebraskans Supporting the Fair Tax – the Nebraska arm of Americans For Fair Taxation, the organization promoting the FAIRtax®!
 We support AFFT’s efforts to replace the Federal Income Tax with a national consumption sales tax, thereby eliminating the IRS.

 At the state level, we promote principles of good taxation — to eliminate confiscatory taxes and replace them with broad-based, flat consumption taxes.
-Doing so will help Nebraska become more economically attractive among our neighboring states.
+By taxing only consumers we recognize what Pres.
+Calvin Coolidge knew, “in the end [taxes] come out of the people who toil.”
+Informing fellow Nebraskans and our legislators of this truth will help Nebraska become more economically attractive among our neighboring states.

 Interested?
 Please email our president and state co-director, Rob Rohrbough, at: